stjet/Faucet-v2/documentation/config.md

 ### Global `config.json` properties

-- `self`: The url of your faucet, might cause problems if set incorrectly.d
+- `self`: The url of your faucet, might cause problems if set incorrectly.
 - `name`: The name of your faucet.
 Do not remove `<coin>` as it will be replaced with the name of the coins enabled.
 - `db`: Database.
 MongoDB is hardcoded, so this should not be changed.
 - `port`: The port of the faucet's server.